-INCLUDE SMALIB(NDBPARM) NDB parameter module created in Step 5 INCLUDE SMALIB(NDBIOMO) NDB I/O module created in Step 3 INCLUDE DSNLIB(DSNTIAR) SQL Error Message Module INCLUDE xxxxxxxx(yyyyyyyy) Environment-dependent DB2 Interface (see below)
+INCLUDE Natural for DB2 parameter module created in Step 5: Modify, Assemble and Link the Natural for DB2 Parameter Module INCLUDE SMALIB(NDBIOMO) Natural for DB2 I/O module created in Step 3: Assemble and Link NDBIOMO INCLUDE DSNLIB(DSNTIAR) SQL Error Message Module INCLUDE xxxxxxxx(yyyyyyyy) Environment-dependent DB2 interface (see below)

-If you want to use the Natural File Server, include SMALIB(NDBPARMF) or SMALIB(NDBPARME) instead of SMALIB(NDBPARM); see also Step 5 above.
+If you want to use the Natural File Server for DB2, include SMALIB(NDBPARMF) or SMALIB(NDBPARME) instead of SMALIB(NDBPARM); see also Step 5: Modify, Assemble and Link the Natural for DB2 Parameter Module.

-Depending on your environment(s), INCLUDE the appropriate environment-specific language interface yyyyyyyy in the library xxxxxxx as shown in the following table:
+Depending on your environment(s), INCLUDE the appropriate environment-specific language interface yyyyyyyy in the library xxxxxxxx as shown in the following table:

 Interface Library Environment DSNALI DSNLIB Under TSO and in batch mode without running under the control of the DSN command processor (that is, with CAF).
-DSNRLI WLM (Workload Manager) stored procedure address space and Natural Development Server (NDV) (recommended).
+DSNRLI 1 WLM (Workload Manager) stored procedure address space and Natural Development Server (NDV) (recommended).
 Also usable in TSO and batch environments.
 DSNELI DSNLIB Under TSO and in batch mode when running under the control of the DSN command processor.
-DSNCLI DFHLIB Under CICS DFSLI000 IMSLIB Under IMS TM (MPP and BMP) and in batch mode by using the DB2 DL/I batch support (DSNMTV01).
+DSNCLI DFHLIB Under CICS DFSLI000 IMSLIB Under IMS TM (MPP and BMP) and in batch mode by using the DB2 DL/I batch support (DSNMT V01).
 NDBCOM NDBLIB Under Com-plete.

-Note: If you want to use NDB in various environments (that is, with different TP monitors), you must repeat this step for each of these environments.
+Note: If you want to use Natural for DB2 in various environments (that is, with different TP monitors), you must repeat this step for each of these environments.